 Advice and Referral

-For advice please ask to speak to a Team Manager in the Customer Service Centre
+For advice please ask to speak to a social worker in the MAST

 Emergency Duty Team 01609 780780

 NORTH YORKSHIRE POLICE 101 (Ask for the Serious Crime Team in your area)

 Duty LADO (consultations, new referrals and urgent matters) 01609 532477

 Susan Crawford (LADO Manager) 01609 532152 07813 005161

 Julie Kaye 01609 532508 07973 825752